Module Number: | 41404 |

 - to select appropriate impact identification and prediction methods for the use within the EIA process.

-Strategic Environmental Assessment (SEA) At the end of the module the student are able:
+Strategic Environmental Assessment (SEA) After completing the module, the students will be able:

-- to introduce the key principles, procedure and application of SEA;
+- to understand the key principles, procedure and application of SEA;

 - to explore benefits and barriers to a successful SEA;